XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

 ---

 ## Detailed Example of Play
-Here’s a step-by-step example of the first few turns, showing typical player commands and their effects, along with game responses.
+Example of the first few turns, showing typical player commands and their effects, along with game responses:

 ### Turn 1
 **Initial State:**